peytoncordero/DRI25/command-line.md

 $ ls
 ```

-The output should include in the list a file called cheat-sheet.txt
+The output should include the file cheat-sheet.txt as part of the list.

-But we also want to make sure that our phrase "This is my cheat sheet" is in the file!
-How can we do that?
+We also want to make sure that our phrase "This is my cheat sheet" is in the file!
 Write:

 ```console
 $ cat cheat-sheet.txt
 ```

 The command `cat` is used to request your computer to print the file.
-It stands for "concatenate," because it links strings of characters or files together from end to end.
+It stands for 'concatenate,' because it links strings of characters or files together from end to end.

 The output should be the content of the file.
-In this case, the only content is
+In this case:

 ```console
 This is my cheat sheet.